-Okaihau College has an active student Envirogroup who have raised funds for a range of projects including edible gardens, Tui flax garden, hanging baskets.
+We have an active student Envirogroup who have raised funds for a range of projects including edible gardens, a sensory garden, sculptures, a Tui flax garden and hanging baskets.
 Teachers are including unit studies on environmental topics in subjects as diverse as film studies, art and technology with students working on garden sculpture, biodiversity, coastal erosion and recycling.
-Class groups have assisted with restoration work around Lake Omapere.
+Class groups have also assisted with restoration work around Lake Omapere.

 A Sensory Garden Learning Environment